Mazu: Worship

 Informal centers of pilgrimage for Mazu's believers include Meizhou Island, the Zhenlan Temple in Taichung on Taiwan, and Xianliang Temple in Xianliang Harbor, Putian.
 Together with Meizhou Island, the Xianliang Temple is considered the most sacred place to Mazu, whose supposed death happened on the seashore of Xianliang Harbor.
 A ceremony attended by pilgrims from different provinces of China and from Taiwan commemorates this legendary event each year in October.

 Pilgrimages

 The primary temple festival in Mazuism is Lin Moniang's traditional birthday on the 23rd day of the 3rd month of the Chinese lunar calendar.
 In Taiwan, there are two major pilgrimages made in her honor, the Dajia Mazu Pilgrimage and the Baishatun Mazu Pilgrimage.
 In both festivals, pilgrims walk more than 300 kilometers to carry a litter containing statues of the goddess between two temples.
 Another major festival is that around the Tianhou Temple in Lukang.
 Depending on the year, Mazu's festival day may fall as early as mid-April or as late as mid-May.

 The anniversary of her death or supposed ascension into Heaven is also celebrated, usually on the Double Ninth Festival (the ninth day of the ninth month of the lunar calendar).

+Use in pro-CCP influence operations

+The United Front Work Department of the Central Committee of the Chinese Communist Party (CCP) has utilized Mazu as a tool to advocate for Chinese unification.
+According to academic Chang Kuei-min of National Taiwan University, the CCP has "created a narrative that it is a champion of Chinese folk religion" and Mazu has become part of that narrative.
+In 2011, CCP general secretary Xi Jinping instructed cadres to "make full use" of Mazu for Chinese unification efforts.
+Temples in Taiwan, especially in rural areas, have been the most prominent targets for influence operations as they are meeting grounds for prominent local figures, and financial donations to temples remain unregulated.
+United front-linked groups have sponsored paid trips for Taiwanese to visit Mazu-related temples in Fujian.